Becoming an expert design specialist isn’t something just anyone can achieve.

 Poor web design is a big no-no when trying to establish your brand.
 Internet users are well-known for quickly navigating away from slow or outdated websites.
 You want to rely on the knowledge and experience of design specialists who have a deep understanding of what works for internet users and what doesn’t.

 Although you may want to use a graphic designer to make sure your website is visually engaging, you will also benefit from using other specialists for other aspects of the design.
-Experienced copywriters can help users find your site with SEO-optimize copy and ensure your content keeps them there.
-UX (User Experience) design specialists ensure your website loads quickly and is intuitive and easy to use.
+Experienced copywriters can help users find your site with SEO-optimized copy and ensure your content keeps them there.
+UX (User Experience) design specialists ensure your website loads quickly and are intuitive and easy to use.

 If you’re not a web designer yourself, optimizing your website’s design is difficult but not impossible.
 Just remember that what’s good for your visitors might not look good to you.
 Abide by design principles – like using directional cues to lead your visitor to a call-to-action – to ensure higher conversions.